IkramMaouche/Breast-Cancer-Metastasis-Prediction/README.md

 7. Cost sensitive  classification: This section contains the implementation of the three cost-sensitive boosting classifiers CS-XGBoost, CS-LightGBM, and CS-CatBoost.
 The models are fitted on training data, evaluated with test data, and saved in « .pkl » format.
 8. Local explanation using LIME: This section contains the employment of LIME to provide patient-level explanations on breast cancer metastasis.

+Results
+The data are stored in a separate file "data".
+The fitted models are saved in "models" file in pol format.
+The resulted confusion matrices from evaluating the classifiers are presented in folder "figures".

 - The code was implemented and executed on google colab.

 - If you wish to run the code from scratch you can execute all the code sections sequentially.